alainstalder/jexler/guide.md

 Jexler is maybe more suited for tasks that have some leisure in them, but in principle you could also imagine to write a web server with jexlers as handlers or similar things.

-Keep me updated at mailto:jexlerx@artecat.ch[jexler@artecat.ch].
+Keep me updated at [astalder@span.ch](mailto:astalder@span.ch).

 ## roadmap

 Well, there is none, except to keep jexler really small and to keep the quality high. :)

-Then again, in spring 2015 I migrated Jexler from Java 7/JUnit to Groovy/Spock (and scheduling from Cron4j to Quartz, which now allows scheduling per second) for Jexler 2, and in winter 2017 I made a lot of GUI improvements and more for Jexler 2.1.x, so you might never know...
+Then again, in spring 2015 I migrated Jexler from Java 7/JUnit to Groovy/Spock (and scheduling from cron4j to Quartz, which now allows scheduling per second) for Jexler 2, and in winter 2017 I made a lot of GUI improvements and more for Jexler 2.1.x, so you might never know...